 Holy Cross tuition is charged on a flat fee per term basis which includes the cost of each student’s normal academic curriculum requirements for that term.
-If student decides to enroll in an additional class or to drop a class, the cost does not change.
+If a student decides to enroll in an additional class or to drop a class, the cost does not change.

-“View Billing History” provides you with every e-bill released by the Bursar Office.
-To view a bill, you will need to double click on the billing date.
+“View Statements” provides you with every e-bill released by the Bursar Office.
+To view a bill, you will need to click on the billing date.
 As the bill is a pdf file, you will need to be sure that your pop-up blockers are off.
 The online billing statement is static, much like reviewing a copy of your paper bill.
 This statement will reflect only those charges and payments up to the date of the billing statement.

 Pay in Person at the Bursar Office:

-You can pay with cash, checks, cashier checks, and money orders.
+You can pay with checks, cashier checks, and money orders.
 Please have your check, cashier checks, or money orders made payable to "College of the Holy Cross”.

 Mail in Your Payment: